madrisan/pyoocs/README.md

 * *environment*: checks the root environment
 * *filesystem*: checks for mandatory filesystems and mount options and for system files permissions
 * *kernel*: check the kernel runtime configuration
+* *packages*: make some checks on installed packages and rpm database
 * *services*: check whether a list of services are running or not
 * *sudo*: checks for root rights given to users and security issues